oegea/adp/README.md

 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
-This MUST be contained inside a string parameter named `protocolVersion"`
+This MUST be contained inside a string parameter named `protocolVersion`
  2. List of latest versions.
 This MUST be contained inside an array parameter named `latestVersions`.

 Each item contained on the `latestVersions` parameter MUST be an object and  MUST be conformed by this data structure: